 A couple of days later, we were driving up to North Carolina to bury my grandmother.
 A deep sense of peace settled in as we arrived at the funeral home.
 My grandma had requested a closed casket, so we were only there for the small service and burial.
 As I threw roses into her grave, the words from God, that she would be with Him before the next assignment was completed kept resonating in my heart.

-The Second Tower
+The Second Tower - Winthrop University,

-Winthrop University

 Rock Hill, SC